take2mfg/inkworks/README.md

 ## Example Usage

-The package needs to be configured with your account's secret key which is available in your Stripe Dashboard.
+The package needs to be configured with your API key which is can be generated in your Ink.Works (Take2) Profile.
 Require it with the key's value:

 ```javascript
 const InkWorks = require('inkworks');